fred1234/BDLC_FS25/V06/pandas_course.md

    The easiest way is to use the GUI:
    ![image](https://github.com/user-attachments/assets/6c3d28d2-b56b-485b-a4d1-147f52ae738b)

-   You can also do this onb the console:
+   You can also do this directly on the CLI:

    ```bash
    ps -ef | grep jupyter-lab